duffleit/golang-parallel-mergesort/README.md

 # golang-parallel-mergesort

-parallel mergesort written in go
+Parallel MergeSort written in GO with configurable threshold.